explaingit

 TLDR

-Python library that extracts text from images in 80+ languages with just a few lines of code, no complex setup required.
+A Python library that extracts text from images in 80+ languages with just a few lines of code, point it at a photo, receipt, or screenshot and get back editable text with position and confidence scores.

 Mindmap